Clean, Reliable and Affordable Electricity

 As part of TransAlta’s transition to clean power, we intend to convert up to seven of our coal-fired generating units to natural gas at the Keephills and Sundance power plants.

-As a leader in clean energy, TransAlta is planning to make this transition by converting the fuel source for its generators and using the existing plant sites to continue to provide Albertans with clean, reliable and affordable electricity.
+As a leader in clean energy, TransAlta is planning to make this transition by converting the fuel source for its existing generators, allowing the plants to provide Albertans with clean, reliable and affordable electricity.

 How does coal-to-gas conversion work?

-The existing generation units at Keephills and Sundance use both coal and natural gas to produce electricity.
-Natural gas is currently used to start up the units and can be used to produce up to approximately 30 per cent of the generation at each facility.
+Today, the existing generation units at Keephills and Sundance use both coal and natural gas to produce electricity.
+Natural gas is used to start up the units and can be used to produce up to approximately 30 per cent of the generation at each facility.

-To convert the units to natural gas, existing equipment will need to be modified, such as the boilers, fans and control systems.
+To convert the units to operate solely on natural gas, existing equipment will be modified, such as the boilers, fans and control systems.
 In addition, new equipment will be installed including: natural-gas burners, igniters, scanners, piping and valves; while coal-handling equipment will be retired, cleaned and stored in place.